urchik1ot77/shop-abacus/README.md

-Update: url is now available and working
+Update: url is now clickable and functioning